algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/BFSExp.md

 algorithm finds a minumum spanning tree of the graph (the least cost set of edges that connects all nodes, if the graph is connected).

-These graph search algorithms can be used for both directed and undirected graphs; in AIA we use undirected graphs for simplicity.
+These graph traversal algorithms can be used for both directed and undirected graphs; in AIA we use undirected graphs for simplicity.
 Paths are represented by having each node point to the previous "parent" node in the path, so we have a tree with "parent" pointers and the start node at the root, that is a tree of reversed paths.
-This allows these algorithms to return multiple end nodes that each have a single path from the start node.
+This allows these algorithms to return multiple nodes that each have a single path from the start node.
 BFS will find paths with
 the minimum number of edges.